G-M-twostay/Go-Utils/Maps/README.md

 The Map[K,V] interface is for compatibility with sync.Map(so you can switch to mine by changing the name).
 All my implementations also implement this interface.
 ExtendedMap interface is for some additional operations that my implementations support.

+See detailed information under each implementations' own directory.